-6.1 It is a requirement of the Localism Act 2011 that members are consulted prior to the publication of the Pay Policy Statement.
-It is therefore recommended that Policy and Resources approve this report and make the recommendation to members to approve the Pay Policy Statement 2014/15
+6.1 It is a requirement of the Localism Act 2011 that Members are consulted prior to the publication of the Pay Policy Statement.
+It is therefore recommended that Policy and Resources Committee approve this report and make the recommendation to full council to approve the Pay Policy Statement 2016/17.